8adimka/REQUEST_SENDER/README.md

 Recommended to run on a server with stable internet connection
 # 📜 License
 ## MY License - Free for personal use.
-Hate commercials.